US called off retaliatory strike against Iran in last minute: source

 Top White House officials met Thursday for a classified briefing that lasted over an hour about the drone and those in attendance suggested that a “measured” response was likely coming soon.

-Despite earlier rhetoric, President Trump appeared to be taking a measured approach to the crisis.
+Despite earlier rhetoric, President Trump indeed appeared to be taking a measured approach to the crisis.
 Rep. Adam Schiff, D-Calif., an outspoken Trump critic who chairs the House Intelligence Committee, said the president is listening to congressional leaders who are urging caution.

 Trump told reporters that Iran made a "very big mistake" but also said he had the feeling that it might have been the result of someone being "loose and stupid," rather than a deliberate provocation by Iran.